Exercises

 Like most publicly available services, this service only supports GET requests.
 For those that support other HTTP methods, there are annotations

-, and so on.
+@PutExchange,@PostExchange,@DeleteExchange, and so on.
 Also, this particular request does not take any parameters, so it is particularly simple.
-If it took parameters, they would appear in the URL at Http Template variables, and in the parameter list of the method annotated with@PathVariable
+If it took parameters, they would appear in the URL at Http Template variables, and in the parameter list of the method annotated with@PathVariableor something similar. -

 We now need the proxy factory bean, which goes in a Java configuration class.
 Since the

-methods to it, which Spring will use to add beans to the application context.
-Therefore, add the following bean to that class:@Bean public AstroInterface astroInterface() { WebClient client = WebClient.create("http://api.open-notify.org/"); HttpServiceProxyFactory factory = HttpServiceProxyFactory.builder(WebClientAdapter.forClient(client)).build(); return factory.createClient(AstroInterface.class); }
+RestClientApplicationclass (the class with the standard Javamainmethod) is annotated with@SpringBootApplication, it ultimately contains the annotation@Configuration.
+That means we can add@Beanmethods to it, which Spring will use to add beans to the application context.
+Therefore, add the following bean to that class:@Bean public AstroInterface astroInterface() { WebClient client = WebClient.create("http://api.open-notify.org/"); HttpServiceProxyFactory factory = HttpServiceProxyFactory.builder(WebClientAdapter.forClient(client)).build(); return factory.createClient(AstroInterface.class); } -

 That method creates a